thndrbrrr/pragnastic/README.md

 ### Server configuration

 The server-side part of PragNAStic can be run on FreeBSD or OpenBSD, with slight nuances in how data volumes are managed: on **FreeBSD** ZFS is used with a mirrored RAID 1 for data, and on **OpenBSD** RAID 1 mirroring is achieved using softraid.
+If you have the choice: go with the FreeBSD/ZFS combo.

 - [Server setup with FreeBSD](docs/README-server-freebsd.md)
 - [Server setup with OpenBSD](docs/README-server-openbsd.md)